 Get the look: Birchlane Echevarria Prep Table Marble, $1,213

 10. Match the room.

 If you have a small kitchen with more length than width, find an island that mimics that narrow shape.
 Take this slim version from Heidi Caillier's Pacific Northwest Tudor design.
-It may not offer storage, but it keeps the floor space as open as possible.
 And as a bonus, you'll always want to keep an island as charming as this one free from clutter and kitchen appliances.

 11. Think sleek.

 When it comes to kitchen island ideas for small kitchens, size does matter.
 That's why we are smitten with this narrow island design by Bria Hammel Interiors.
-The chic installation gives the homeowners additional counter space without compromising the floor plan.
+The chic installation gives the homeowners additional counter space and a spot to sit without compromising the floor plan.
 Check out those drawers on the front too.
 We spy island storage!